pvvishwesh-lang/MLOps/My_Labs/Docker_Labs/readme.md

 4: Wait for a few minutes.
 Once the execution ends, a new folder, output, is created which contains all the outputs from the run

+OPTIONAL:
+If you want to save the image, use the following command- docker save  diabetes-model:latest > diabetes_model_image.tar

 ### REQUIREMENTS
 requirements.txt contains all the required imports, if any new changes are needed, add the import to requirements.txt and deploy the image